Accord has been developed as a control system for microprocessor-enhanced MIDI Accordions.

 27 – Chorus depth (can be from 0-127)

-# – Beginning of a comment/additional information section – in this case Instrument Group Chrome Perc., Hard Vibes, and an indication of what section Channel 1 is currently used on, in this case Treble. (generally the piano-type keyboard)
+# – Beginning of a comment/additional information and instruction section – in this case Instrument Group Chrome Perc., Hard Vibes, and an indication of what section Channel 1 is currently used on, in this case Treble. (generally the piano-type keyboard)

 Patches are formed using the patch-editor section of xg.html.
 All information is entered into the patch summary by selecting the appropriate control and/or value.
 [Note – no typing is involved] A patch can be tested immediately, by sending it to the synthesizer, then pressing notes on the Accordion, or using the utility button Send Test Note.
 When satisfactory, the patch can be added to a patch list, which can be included in a Song file.